altruios/namshubettulpa/public/namshubettuple/interludes-2.md

 ~He was propelled throughout the link...~
 ~Slamming into and congealing with himself.~
 ~His sight returned.~
-~he wasn't in the link.~
-~Below him was the link, this was a void.~
 ~His eyes caught something darting around to is left.~ *Twisting his head so he could see, he strained against the sticky back.*
 ~Tentacles - as far as the eye could see.~